 I like your write-up on the “GOOD GUYS” which is one of those shows that I thought that only I had any memories of.

 Only 17 episodes were broadcast during the second season, for a total of 43.
-The final episode, aired on January 23rd, 1970, involved an artist drawing portraits for food and driving off all the other customers.
+The final episode aired January 23rd, 1970.
+It involved an artist drawing portraits for food and driving off all other customers.
 Guest stars during the second season included Yvonne Craig, Hamilton Camp, Frank Campanella, James Gregory, Eddie Mayehoff, Richard Deacon and Danny Bonaduce.
-Because The Good Guys was cancelled partway through the season, none of the second season episodes were ever repeated
+Because CBS cancelled The Good Guys partway through the 1969-1970 season, the network never aired repeats of any Season 2 episodes.

 Friends forever, ask anyone in this town.